zserge/zserge.github.io/input/blog/agile-issue-tracker.md

 distinguish them from the blocked issues.

-I've created a template to create new <del>spreadsheets</del> issue trackers easily so feel free to use it if you like it.
-I have no idea of how to get the direct link to the spreadsheet template on Google Docs so just search for "Minimalist Issue Tracker".
+I've created a template to create new <del>spreadsheets</del> issue trackers easily so feel free to use it if you like it. <del>I have no idea of how to get the direct link to the spreadsheet template on Google Docs so just search for "Minimalist Issue Tracker".</del>

+Here's a link to the [template](https://drive.google.com/previewtemplate?id=0Ajtexa2TJWdcdElydTFsTHlYdXI0a1JfNmxvWmk5N2c&mode=public)
+(thank you, Derek!).

 Let your code be bug-free!